Learn how to configure a block of public IP addresses for use with the vRack.

 This setup allows you to configure IPs of the same block on multiple servers, provided that these servers are all in the same vRack as the IP block.
 The IP block must have at least two usable IPs or more for this to be possible.

 Select your vRack from the list to display the list of eligible services.
-Click the IP block you wish to add to the vRack and click on the Add
+Choose the IP block you wish to add to the vRack and click on the Add button.

 Configure a usable IP address